opensearch-project/documentation-website/_search-plugins/knn/performance-tuning.md

    The warmup API operation loads all native library indexes for all shards (primary and replica) for the specified indexes into the cache, so there's no penalty to load native library indexes during initial searches.

-This API operation only loads the segments of the indexes it ***sees*** into the cache.
+This API operation only loads the segments of active indexes into the cache.
 If a merge or refresh operation finishes after the API runs, or if you add new documents, you need to rerun the API to load those native library indexes into memory.
 {: .warning}